i3p9/Hackintosh-BigSur-Catalina-OpenCore-Lenovo-T450s-efi/README.md

 ## Happy to say that the EFI is currently working in Big Sur Beta as well, without *any* modifications!
 Feel free to try Big Sur!

-## This is a update for Echo's repo.
+## This is an update for Echo's repo.
 OC has been updated to 0.6.2 and all the kexts are updated to the lastet version to date.
 I did make some QOL changes for it.
 I'll try to keep the repo updated following major OC releases.
 Issues (with OC 0.6.2):
 * None (Please use the EFI and report back!)